News

 As that race has grown in popularity, a number of affiliated races with identical rules sprang up all over the world.
 These races have been organized into a world championship with the winner of any race earning automatic entry to the next level, (bronze, silver, and gold).
 The original Big's Backyard Ultra is now either the US National Championship Backyard Ultra race (in even years) or the World Championship Backyard Ultra race (in odd years).

-The Banana Slug Backyard Ultra first started in 2022 and was a Silver Ticket race in 2024.
-Scott Martin, the 2024 winner, secured a spot in the 2024 US National Championship at Big's, which is itself a Gold Ticket for the 2025 World Championship at Big's.
+The Banana Slug Backyard Ultra first started in 2022 and was selected as a Silver Ticket race in both 2024 and 2026.
+The winner of the 2026 Banana Slug Backyard Ultra will secure a spot in the 2026 US National Championship at Big's, which is itself a Gold Ticket for the 2027 World Championship at Big's.

 The Banana Slug Backyard 24 was first launched in 2024 after Laz introduced the concept of a "backyard 24" as a way to make the backyard-ulra format more accessible and available to more runners.